Adapted with permission from Project CBD.

 What About THC?

-What's Best Way to Take It?
+What's The Best Way to Take It?

-The best delivery system is one that provides an optimal dose for a desired duration with few unwanted aside effects.
+The best delivery system is one that provides an optimal dose for a desired duration with few unwanted side effects.
 Flower for smoking or vaping is available in many medical marijuana dispensaries, but many medical patients prefer smoke-free products made from cannabis extract.
 The time of onset and duration of effect vary depending on the method of administration.
 CBD-rich cannabis oil products can be taken sublingually, orally (as edibles or gel caps), or applied topically.
 Concentrated cannabis oil extracts can also be heated and inhaled with a vape pen.
-Inhalation is good for treating acute symptoms that require immediate attention.
-The effects can be felt within a minute or two and typically last for a couple of hours.
+Inhalation is believed to be good for treating acute needs that require immediate attention.
+The effects can usually be felt within a minute or two and typically last for a couple of hours.
 The effects of orally administered CBD-rich cannabis oil can last for four hours or more, but the onset of effects is much slower (30-90 minutes) than inhalation.

 What's the Right Dose?